Ria424/developers-animatesdk-docs/Document_object/Document9846.md

 #### Returns

-`boolean`; A boolean value: true if the size of at least one text field is changed; false otherwise.
+`boolean`; true if the size of at least one text field is changed; false otherwise.

 #### Description